chfin/cl-acdp/README.md

 ACDP is an interface to my acdp player.
 This the interface is easy to guess, look at the source for details.

+You can load build.sh to create an executable, e.g. by

+    sbcl --load build.sh

+or

+    ccl --load build.sh

 * License

 Copyright (C) 2013 Christoph Finkensiep <chfin@freenet.de>